Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 The documentary focuses in on climate change and its impact.

 Although the Oxford English Dictionary defines more than 600,000 words, only 171,476 of those words are in current use, and it’s estimated most adult native speakers of English have a vocabulary of 20,000-35,000 words.
-That’s why it makes sense to be careful about using unfamiliar, obscure or complex words in your business copy.
-Obviously, everyone’s vocabulary is different, so what falls into this category will vary from person to person, but try to ensure the words you use don’t get in the way of what you’re trying to say.
+That’s why it makes sense to be careful about using unfamiliar, obscure or complex words in business copy.
+Obviously, everyone’s vocabulary is different, so what falls into this category will vary from person to person, but it’s important to ensure the words used don’t get in the way of the message.

 This: Our team seeks to strategically utilise integrated methodologies to facilitate the